Peter MacNicol: Career

 In 1994 MacNicol played the role of Alan Birch for the first season and part of the second season of Chicago Hope once creator David E. Kelley departed.
 He later rejoined Kelley in 1997 by taking a role on another TV series, Ally McBeal, as a main guest star from Season 1 to Season 4 and a recurring character in Season 5.
 MacNicol is well known for his Ally McBeal performance as eccentric attorney John Cage, for which he won an Emmy Award for Outstanding Supporting Actor in a Comedy Series in 2001.
-He also starred in the drama Numbers as physicist Dr. Larry Fleinhardt, and had a role as Tom Lennox in the sixth season of the hit FOX show 24.
+From 2005 to 2010, he starred in the drama Numbers as physicist Dr. Larry Fleinhardt, taking a brief break from the show to perform as Tom Lennox in the sixth season of the hit FOX show 24.
 MacNicol reprised his role as Lennox in the film 24: Redemption.
-He also played Mario, a hotel receptionist, in the Cheers episode, "Look Before You Sleep".

 MacNicol has lent his voice to several comic book supervillains: Dr. Kirk Langstrom / Man-Bat in The Batman, David Clinton / Chronos in Justice League Unlimited, Professor Ivo in Young Justice, Dr. Otto Octavius / Doctor Octopus in The Spectacular Spider-Man, X The Eliminator in Harvey Birdman, Attorney at Law and the Mad Hatter in the video games Batman: Arkham City, Batman: Arkham Origins, and Batman: Arkham Knight.
 He also voiced Firefly in G.I.
 Joe: Renegades.

 MacNicol played Dr. Stark, a pediatric surgeon, on Grey's Anatomy.

-MacNicol was nominated for an Emmy for outstanding guest actor in the fifth season of Veep; however, this was rescinded because he appeared in "too many of the show’s episodes; the rules require that a guest actor nominee be in less than half of a season."
-He qualified when his entry was submitted, but then he appeared very briefly in one more episode.
-He was later nominated in the same category for the seventh season of Veep.
+MacNicol was nominated for an Emmy for outstanding guest actor in the fifth season of Veep; however, his nomination was rescinded because he appeared in "too many of the show’s episodes; the rules require that a guest actor nominee be in less than half of a season."
+Although MacNicol qualified when his entry was submitted, he later appeared briefly in one more episode.
+He was nominated again in the same category for the seventh season of Veep.